asap-projects/asap-mixin/doc/mixin/index.rst

    :hidden:

    API <api>
-   License <license>
-   Version <version>

-Welcome!
-This is the documentation for the *mixin* module, part of the *asap* project.
 This is a header-only library to provide support for implementing mixins in C++.

 Parts of the documentation
 ==========================